-This blog note shows how a string of four colours of LEDs (white-and-light-green plus red-and-blue) are controlled.
+This blog note shows how a string of four colours of LEDs (white, light-green, red and blue) are controlled.
 Each LED has only one colour.
 I assume that this is some standard way of doing it.
 It is no less new to me, and quite smart.
 Of course, this is based in the fact that a light-emitting diode (LED) is a diode, which means that when it is off there is no current flowing through it, as long as one keeps the negative voltage below some breakdown voltage – in which case the LED is fast destroyed.

 The battery controller box with an “863D 171204” 8-pins chip (that I have been unable to track, but to me it smells of something that started as Verilog/VHDL code, was tested in an FPGA and ended as this custom chip), a push button, a capacitor and a 32768 Hz crystal – also contains 3 AA cells for a total of 4.5V.
 In a nice double hinged box with a silicon gasket and two locks.
 The outgoing wire was sealed with silicon, the unit should work well outside, but I still wouldn’t keep it in the rain.
 The distance between each LED is 5cm, starting at 10 cm from controller for a total of 1.95m silver wire for the 40 LEDs.

 The crystal was not labeled, so I had to scope it.
 32768 divided by a 15 bits counter yields a tick per second, standard for all clocks.

 A shop had loads of them left after Christmas at 70% reduction (=15 NOK = 1.5€).
 So I bought 6, mostly for the wired LEDs and the box.
 My wife and I agreed that the light may be ok for a night, albeit on one of the slow modes.
 However, for me the electrical design was the most interesting thing.